 - The first player picks a card (if they have multiple) and reads it aloud.

-- The kinder who has the matching card reads their card aloud and play continues until all cards have been used.
+- The kinder who has the matching answer card reads their card aloud.

-The focus of this composing teen numbers card game is numbers 11-19 since this helps lay a foundation for understanding composing and decomposing – but you’ll find that I’ve added the numbers 9, 10 and 20 to better fit a larger number of players.
+This composing teen numbers card game focuses on numbers 11-19 since this helps lay a foundation for understanding composing and decomposing - but you'll find that I've added the numbers 9, 10 and 20 to better fit a larger number of players.

 If your small group needs additional support, you can have each student make the number with manipulatives before the matching card is named or you can make it as a group and use the model to help students identify the number on their card.